worldmaking/datt3074/index.md

   - Of course using `delay @interp none` sounds much worse.
 There's no simple and cheap solution here, but there are a few different kinds of interpolators that you can try with different tradeoffs.
 See **delay_interpoation_types.maxpat** for some examples.
 - Finally we can see all these together in **string_everything.maxpat**

+**Homework**

+- Read through Chapter 8 in advance of next week, and bring any questions or ideas to discuss!
+- Continue developing the [final project](#final-project) ideas

 [Back to top](#top)